jackyzha0/quartz/content/notes/ass03-security-flaws-essay.md

 use firewalls to protect against online threats.
 Spam and malicious emails should be filtered. should use secure wifi.

 ### Access control and Authorisation
 Should follow the principle of least privilege.
 User's should have only the minimal permission required to do their task.
-Higher level accounts like administrators should have
+Higher level accounts like administrators should have further restrictions preventing them from doing user-level activities

+Shared and shared-use accounts should be minimized.
+Unused accounts should be deleted.

 # References
 - https://www.cisecurity.org/wp-content/uploads/2017/09/CIS-Controls-Guide-for-SMEs.pdf